 For each visitor to FIELD COURT CHAMBERS’s website, our web server automatically recognises the users IP address.
 We also collect the email addresses of those who communicate with us via email and aggregate information on what pages users access or visit.
 The information we collect is used primarily for internal review and to improve the content of our services.
 It is also used to notify users about updates to our services.
 This information is not shared with other organisations for commercial purposes.
 If you do not want to receive email from us in the future, please let us know by contacting us at firstname.lastname@example.org

-Whom do we share it with?
+With whom do we share it?

 FIELD COURT CHAMBERS works with Barristers in the provision of our legal services.